 4.1 Where appropriate, applications for funding should include:

-demonstrated links to the objectives of the AJS;
+- demonstrated links to the objectives of the IJP;

 4.2 Criteria Used to Assess Funding Applications

-In reviewing and recommending applications for grant funding under the Capacity-Building Fund, the Department will take into consideration the following factors, where appropriate:
+In reviewing and recommending applications for funding under the Capacity-Building Fund, the Department will consider awarding grant funding for projects that are of low dollar value and low risk.
+The assessment will also take into consideration the following factors, where appropriate:

-The applicant has demonstrated that their application links to the objectives of the AJS; and the specific objectives of the component from which it is requesting funding.
+- The applicant has demonstrated that their application links to the objectives of the IJP; and the specific objectives of the component from which it is requesting funding.